tcrz/Eat_Right/README.md

 <p>Example: This person had clicked on 'Add Item' and we can see that they ate Chicken for supper that is of one Unit.</p>
 <p>We can also see that, chicken of one unit is 189.2 Calories.</p>
 <p>What you'll do is add your breakfast, lunch, and supper meals then the counter will display on total how much you ate.
-You will then get to see it is the amount you should be eating on daily basis, based on the calorie preditors calculation.</p>
+You will then get to see it is the amount you should be eating on daily basis, based on the calorie preditors calculation.
+User can remove food items by clicking on the red dash on the right of each row</p>
 <p>Let us scroll down and explore more.</p>

 <h3>Recipe</h3>